Last Updated on August 21, 2022 by Nina Ahmedow

 To Sum Things Up

 So that’s what life in Athens is like.
-It has its upsides and downsides, like any other place in the world.
+Is Athens a good place to live?
+Well, it has its upsides and downsides, like any other place in the world.
 It may not be for everyone.
 But no place is.
+And if you’re really tired of Athens now you can always escape on one of these day trips.